sweetrdf/rdfInterface/EasyRdfReadme.md

 * Make a copy of a dataset.\
   Suprisingly there is no method for doing that.
-  You must either serialize and deserialize the `EasyRdf\Graph` object or use a three-levels loop over resources, their properties and each property values.\
+  You must either serialize and deserialize the `EasyRdf\Graph` object or use a three-level loop over resources, their predicates and each predicate values.\
-  In rdfInterface it's just `$copy = $dataset->copy()` (and there are some goodies - see the optional `$filter` parameter).
+  In rdfInterface it's just `$newCopy = $dataset->copy()`.
 * Perform any set operation on two datasets.\
-  If you want a union, difference or intersection of two datasets, you must implement it by hand.
+  EasyRdf provides no methods to perform graph union, difference or intersection.
-  And as all those operations are on a quad/triple level and EasyRdf has no representation of a quad/triple, implementing it by hand is really troublesome (I'm too lazy to write a code snippet performing dataset intersection as it would require few dozens of lines).\
+  And implementing these operations using EasyRdf's API is quite troublesome (to be honest I'm to lazy to prepare a snippet).
   In rdfInterface there are just `Dataset::add()`, `Dataset::delete()` and `Dataset::deleteExcept()` for in-place set operations and `Dataset::union()`, `Dataset::copyExcept()`, `Dataset::copy()` and `Dataset::xor()` for immutable set operations.

 ## Fundamental EasyRdf limitations addressed by the rdfInterface